tarantool/doc/doc/release/new-policy.rst

 ~~~~~~~~~~~~~~~~~

 The early development stage goes on until the first :term:`major release <major release>`.
-Alpha, beta, and release candidate versions are published within this stage.
+Alpha, beta, and release candidate versions are published at this stage.

 The stage splits into two phases: